Appointments Available call 701-776-7655 or email rugbyjda@gondtc.com

 Rugby has approximately 200 businesses ranging from retail stores to national manufacturers with an infrastructure designed to take products where they need to go - across the country or around the globe.
 With a workforce to support enterprises with as many as 370 employees, the labor force in Rugby remains both strong and entrepreneurial, including industries as diverse as agriculture, manufacturing, retail, renewable energy and health care.
-Our major employers include Rugby Public Schools, Heart of America Medical Center, Rugby Manufacturing, and Envision.
+Our major employers include Heart of America Medical Center, Rugby Public Schools, Rugby Manufacturing, and Envision.

 A wide variety of medical services in Rugby serve the needs of the community as well as the surrounding region.
 The Heart of America Medical Center offers care ranging from emergency services to hospice to sports medicine to long-term care and more.
-Also located in Rugby is eye care services, two dentists, chiropractors, massage therapy services and pharmacies.
-Rugby Veterinary Services are also available to help with pet and livestock health.
+A new medical center will open in September 2024.
+Rugby also has a dental clinic, physical therapy, chiropractors, massage therapy services, behavioral health and pharmacies.
+Rugby Veterinary Services help with pet and livestock health.

 With Ely Elementary, Little Flower Catholic School and Rugby High School, K-12 education in Rugby has consistently provided quality education for our children.
-The school district has a student to teacher ratio of 11:1, which gives students more learning opportunities.
-There are many extra curricular activities for kids of all ages to participate in.
+Rugby High School was honored by the U.S. Secretary of Education as a National Blue Ribbon School for 2023.
+There are many extra curricular activities for kids of all ages.
 Pre-School and Head Start is also available.
-Rugby is also within an hour's drive of three colleges and universities.
+Rugby is within an hour's drive of three colleges and universities.

 There are a lot of little things that make Rugby a great place to live, raise a family, and start or expand a business.
-Whether it's playing in the community orchestra, acting in a Village Arts theatre production or enjoying one of the many parks, there's no shortage of activities here in Rugby to get involved in.
-Other activities include the Prairie Village Museum, Lyric Theatre, Rugby Golf Course & Country Club, Music in the Park, and the Pierce County Fair.
+Whether it's playing in the community orchestra, acting in a Village Arts theatre production or enjoying one of the many parks, there's no shortage of activities in Rugby in which to get involved.
+Other activities include the Prairie Village Museum, Lyric Theatre, Rugby Golf Course & Country Club, Music in the Park, and Pierce County Fair.
 Rugby is just a short drive from multiple lakes and the International Peace Garden.
 Hunting, fishing, and snowmobiling are also greatly enjoyed in the area.

 The Rugby Municipal Airport services local air traffic for personal and agricultural use.
 The runway measures 3,604' long by 60' wide which allows only small prop planes for takeoff and landing.
 According to the FFA Information, the airport has 14 aircrafts based on site.
 Rugby is 65 miles from Minot International Airport which offers daily flights to Minneapolis, MN, Denver, CO, and Phoenix, AZ.